Peering into the violent universe

-Peering into the violent universe Tests prove new gamma-ray telescope
+Tests prove new gamma-ray telescope

 Feb.
 9, 1999: A new approach to observing the most violent objects in the sky is taking shape and will be reviewed with competing concepts today near Washington.
 Fiber GLAST - the scintillating fiber detector concept for the next-generation Gamma-ray Large Area Space Telescope - has passed a number of tests that show the basic concept is good and could meet the program's goals in space.

 Right: Pendleton examines optical fiber bundles emerging from a metal stack (left) and feeding into a camera (center) in an arrangement similar to what is planned for FiberGLAST.
 GLAST would produce images similar to the background image, top, a simulation of gamma-ray sources in the direction opposite the center of our galaxy.

 Observations by the Compton Gamma Ray Observatory and other

 spacecraft over the last few years have provided some of the